ParkerLatham/MIST4610-Project1-Group3/README.md

 This is MIST 4610 SQL project representing the relationships between NBA entities.
 There are both simple and complex queries that are relevant from a NBA managerial perspective.

+Full .sql file is included, please see attatched!

 # Team Name: Group 3